Cystic Fibrosis Foundation: History

 The Foundation was established in 1955 by a group of volunteers in Philadelphia, Pennsylvania.

 In addition to providing grants for research into cystic fibrosis and supporting clinical trials, the foundation promotes and accredits 115 specialized centers for treatment of individuals with cystic fibrosis.
 The Foundation has over 80 chapters and offices across the United States.

 Before it began using the current name, the organization was known as the "National Cystic Fibrosis Research Foundation".

 In 1989, scientists working for the Cystic Fibrosis Foundation discovered the gene that causes cystic fibrosis, considered the key to developing a cure for cystic fibrosis.

 From 1982 until 1999, sports journalist Frank Deford served as chairman of the Foundation.

 The Cystic Fibrosis Foundation has been a pioneer of cystic fibrosis treatment, having played a major role in the development and use of five FDA-approved therapies, including ivacaftor (Kalydeco).
 The latest FDA approved drug is Trikafta, which was passed by the FDA in 54 days and is able to help up to 90% of CF patients.

-In 2014, the Cystic Fibrosis Foundation sold the rights to the royalties of the drugs for $3.3 billion, twenty times the Foundation's 2013 budget.
+In 2014, the Cystic Fibrosis Foundation sold the rights to the royalties of the drugs to Royalty Pharma for $3.3 billion, twenty times the Foundation's 2013 budget.
+This is a potential conflict of interest, as the price of Kalydeco is $300,000 per year.
+Critics say that the Foundation could have done more to keep the price down.

 In April 2022, the Foundation announced a $5 million investment to life science treatment company Sionna Therapeutics, for the development of a new cystic fibrosis transmembrane conductance regulator (CFTR) modulators, a type of therapy that treats the underlying cause of CF.

+In July 2025, the Foundation announced a $24 million investment in Prime Medicine to support the development of prime editing-based gene therapies for cystic fibrosis.